Kyle-Spier-Swenson/kyle.software/index.md

 * Discord announce of pr events.
 * In-game announce of pr events.
 * Generate changelog entries from specially formatted text in the pr body.
 (This change *significantly* increased engagement with the changelog system by open source contributors)

+Further features were added by other contributors including auto-tagging based off of title, text, or what code directories were modified, as well as tracking features to fixes ratios for all contributors.

 ---
 #### Single Sign-on System
 Making users create a new account to engage with the wiki creates inertia and limits our contributor pool, especially if they already have a forum account.
 I decided this was unacceptable and made the wiki authenticate users to their forum account.

-The forum account system has become more of our primary account system.
+The forum account system has become our primary account system and how all admin tools authenticate users.

 ---
 #### tgdb: A Player Database Front-End